davidhenty/PythonHPCprep/README.md

 numpy!](https://virtual.oxfordabstracts.com/#/event/3101/submission/103)
 on Wednesday 7th September 2022, 09:00 - 12:30 BST.

+In advance of the course, you need to

+  * a
+  * b

 <h3>Requirements</h3>

 Participants must bring a laptop with a Mac, Linux, or Windows